edwardyuendev/edward_yuen_blog/README.md

-# Full-Featured Blogging Website | Python Django | Edward Yuen
+# Full-Featured Blogging Website | Python Django

 This is a full-featured blog that was made using Python Django on a Model-View-Template architecture.